 DIY Cleaner Recipes That Actually Work

-Use for: Countertops, windows, tiles, sinks, stainless steel, and even cutting boards.
+Use for: Countertops, windows, tiles, sinks, stainless steel (avoid natural stone)

 Ingredients: